Terry McAuliffe recorded saying Dems prefer Biden stay 'in the basement'

 Nevertheless, recent polls have shown Biden leading Trump, who is set to resume his trademark campaign rallies in the coming days.
 Biden himself has begun to travel again, including meeting privately in Texas on Monday with the family of George Floyd, whose death two weeks ago while in police custody has sparked nationwide protests.

-In his comments, McAuliffe also assured the Democrats the 2020 election would be different than 2016's, when nominee Hillary Clinton was hampered over the FBI's email scandal: "We're not gonna have crazy Jim Comey coming out 12 days before the election with that ridiculous thing he did."
+In his comments, McAuliffe also assured the Democrats the 2020 election would be different than 2016's, when nominee Hillary Clinton was hampered over the FBI's investigation of her emails: "We're not gonna have crazy Jim Comey coming out 12 days before the election with that ridiculous thing he did."

 But, McAuliffe conceded, "We're building the digital today, which Trump has a huge lead on, he's got like 88 million Twitter followers, so that's a big emphasis for us."
 McAuliffe also said during the video it's "likely" he'll run again for governor of Virginia in 2021.